skaji/relocatable-perl/README.md

 # relocatable perl

-Perl can be build with relocatable enabled, which means you can move perl wherever you want!
+Perl can be built with relocatable enabled, which means you can move perl wherever you want!

 I prepared relocatable enabled perls for linux and MacOS X.